 “In my travels, I’ve worked with dozens of celebrities: well known actors, athletes, country music singers, famous rodeo personalities and other so called ‘stars’.
-Most are self serving and insecure- not worth a damn!
-In my opinion, the real ‘stars’ in life are those who serve others quietly and to me- my family, close friends, horses and other influential folks that have made my life fun!”
+Many are self serving and insecure- some not worth a damn!
+In my opinion, the real ‘stars’ in life are those who serve others quietly, and to me personally- my family, close friends, amazing horses, wonderful dogs and influential mentors that have made my life a great ride and a lot of fun!”

 With three books and dozens of articles to his credit Ken R Knopp has written extensively about 19th century American history and horse culture, Confederate, Federal military and American civilian riding saddles; horse equipment; leather production; hardware; British military saddlery; Confederate accouterments, and the American saddle making industry.
 He is considered one of the most knowledgeable authorities on 19th century saddlery in the country today.

-A native Midwesterner now living in Mississippi, Ken R. Knopp has spent most of his life living in, and in love with the culture and history of America and the Old South.
+A native Midwesterner now living in Mississippi, Ken R. Knopp has spent most of his life living in, and in love with the culture and history of America, the Old South and the old West.
 With a B.S. degree in Agricultural Communications from Michigan State University he makes no claims of academia nor of being a “historical scholar” but rather a “lifelong student” with a passion for 19th century history.
-An unreconstructed risk taker and adventurer, Knopp blended numerous business pursuits and experiences from his varied background including 25 years in professional rodeo, real world adventures with horses as a working cowboy; rodeo cowboy; PR Man; movie consultant, extra, stuntman, and as an historian and writer, combined with his love for military history, saddlery and reenacting to produce some groundbreaking studies of American saddles and horse equipment.
+An “unreconstructed” historian, risk taker and adventurer, Knopp blended numerous business pursuits and experiences from his varied background including 25 years in professional rodeo, real world adventures with horses as a working cowboy; rodeo cowboy; PR Man; movie consultant, skilled extra, stuntman, and as an historian and writer, combined with his love for military history, saddlery and reenacting to produce some groundbreaking studies of American saddles and horse equipment.
 His first book, CONFEDERATE SADDLES & HORSE EQUIPMENT is widely acclaimed to be the most comprehensive study of the saddles and horse equipment manufactured and used by the legendary Southern horsemen.
-His newest project, AMERICAN RIDING SADDLES, 1790-1920 will be published in 2018 and is expected to set the bar for comprehensive understanding of 19th century American riding saddles and its place in our nation’s history.
+His latest project, AMERICAN RIDING & WORK SADDLES, (and Horse Culture) 1790-1920, published in the fall of 2018 has set the bar for comprehensive understanding of historic American riding saddles our equine culture and their place in our nation’s history.

 For most of his adult life Ken R. Knopp made his living in the world of professional rodeo rising to the top of his field marketing and producing some of the nation’s largest and most successful “indoor” PRCA rodeos and televised PBR Bull Ridings.
-His work in professional rodeo and as a horseman provided him numerous opportunities in several movies, documentaries, in television, live stage performances including the National Finals Rodeo, radio shows and public speaking engagements as well as writing PR material and feature articles for dozens of regional newspapers and industry magazines.
+His work in professional rodeo and as a horseman provided him numerous opportunities in several movies, documentaries, in television, live stage performances including the National Finals Rodeo, radio shows and public speaking engagements as well as writing PR material and feature articles for dozens of industry magazines and newspapers.

 It was during this time that Ken’s long dormant interest in military history and the Civil War was reawakened and led him into artifact collecting, historical research, writing, reenactments and movies.
 Over the next several years Ken worked several movie projects including the ABC blockbuster TV Mini-Series “North & South”; “The Alamo: The Price of Freedom” – A State of Texas IMAX movie production (still shown at the Alamo); Another “movie from a book”, TV Mini-series about Custer at the Little Big Horn entitled, “Son of the Morning Star” and, the hugely successful, Academy award winning movie “Glory”.
 Others followed.